mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 #### Discussion

 The process of being able to map the demonstrations of development of understanding - of ? concrete practices -  can be important for practitioners.
 Especially true if the learning environment needs to be justified.
 In this intervention the justification is partly contextual, coding as a desirable employablabilty skill.
 In other contexts, the justification may be against more abstract curriculum concepts.

 See Bevan et al learning dimensions framework.

-In the language of double stimulation, a tension of relative inactivity at times is overcome by invitation to play test and resulting interaction.
+- Driven by integration with curriculum based learning settings to devise a map - similar to drive of Bevan and colleagues to justify learning happening in science-focused tinkering exhibits in museums [-@bevan_learning_2015; -@petrich_it_2013]

 In AT the change of activity is a shift in scope of activity system.
 To a wider objective of making an engaging game.